Reading the Map: How Developers Can Spot Opportunities in Zoning Reform

 A similar phenomenon is playing out in Boston, where clashes between City Hall and the Zoning Board of Appeals are heating up on the subject of Accessory Dwelling Units (ADUs).
 The ZBA has put on ice many of the ADU applications that Mayor Walsh- and now his successor, Acting Mayor Janey- support as a crucial part of solving the city’s housing shortage.
 Though the stalemate is intact for now, recent moves at City Hall suggest the impasse will end with the ZBA being cut out of the ADU approvals process entirely- opening up new possibilities for contractors, developers, and small landlords with the foresight to read the writing on the wall.

 The Belfort Group can help you read that writing.
-Through our public affairs practice, BG Strategies, we keep our ears to the ground, listening for development opportunities before they’re official.
-Combined with our understanding of the political and policymaking environment in key markets throughout New England, developers trust us to assess the lay of the land in municipalities where they hope to build.
-In places where we don’t already know which way the wind is blowing, we conduct deep-dives into the local environment, learning the key players and policies with potential changes on the horizon.
-This intelligence can help you assess where your time and resources would be best spent- not only today, but tomorrow as well.
+Through our public affairs practice, we keep our ears to the ground, listening for development opportunities before they’re official.
+We combine this with a deep understanding of the political and policymaking environment in key markets throughout New England.
+Developers trust us to assess the lay of the land in municipalities where they hope to build.
+In places where we don’t yet know which way the wind is blowing, we conduct deep dives into the local environment.
+We identify key players and policies with potential changes on the horizon.
+This intelligence helps you determine where your time and resources are best spent—today and tomorrow.

 Latest Reads